dspivak/dependent-types/poly-universes.lagda.md

 Although the elementary structure of natural models is thus straightforwardly described by considering them as objects in a category of polynomial functors, Awodey and Newstead were ultimately led outside of this category in order to fully explicate those parts of natural models that require identities to hold only *up to isomorphism*, rather than strictly.
 There is thus an evident tension between *strict* and *weak* identities that has not yet been fully resolved in the story of natural models.
 In the present work, we build on Awodey and Newstead's work to fully resolve this impasse by showing how type universes can be fully axiomatized in terms of polynomial functors, by working with polynomial functors internally in the language of *Homotopy Type Theory* (HoTT) \cite{Voevodsky:2013a}.
 We thus come full circle from Awodey's original motivation to develop natural models *of* Homotopy Type Theory, to describing natural models *in* Homotopy Type Theory.

 The ability for us to tell the story of natural models as set entirely in the category of polynomial functors has a great simplifying effect upon the resultant theory, and reveals many additional structures, both of polynomial universes, and of the category of polynomial functors as a whole.
 As an illustration of this, we show how every polynomial universe $u$, regarded as a polynomial pseudomonad with additional structure, gives rise to self-distributive law $u\tri u\to u\tri u$, which in particular witnesses the usual distributive law of dependent products over dependent sums.
+In fact, just as polynomial universes closed under unit and dependent pair types can be characterized as Cartesian monads in the category $\poly$ of polynomial endofunctors, so too can polynomial universes closed under unit, dependent pair, and dependent product types be characterized as Cartesian monads in $\poly$ that additionally carry a Cartesian distributive law of this monad over itself (for a suitable notion of *Cartesian distributive law,* defined in Section 5.3).
+This characterization constitutes the main theorem of this paper.

 Moreover, the move from set theory to HoTT as a setting in which to tell this story enables new tools to be applied for its telling.
 In particular, the account of polynomial universes we develop is well-suited to formalization in a proof assistant, and we present such a formalization in Agda.
 This paper is thus itself a literate Agda document in which all results have been fully formalized and checked for validity.